abdulsamisahil/Robot/README.md

 Download the repository and open it in a text editor, (VS code recommended) and then make sure you have all the dependencies, kindly run the following commands prior to running the system:

-cd frontend
+First from the root run:

 ### `npm install`

-cd backend
+Then cd to frontend and run:

 ### `npm install`

-Now from the root directory you may run:
+After running the above commands, now cd to two stage backward, cd .. and from the root directory you may now run:

 ### `npm start`

 By running the above command, Client and Server both will run at the same time.

+Enjoy testing the robot on a browser.

 To run the unit tests and to test the robot logic, from the root directory run:

 ### `npm run test`

-It will run the 9 tests that were made.
+It will run all the 9 tests that were made and will watch and track your ultimate editing to the tests automatically in case a new test is desired to be run.

 ### Description